preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 3. Use the search field or just browse to find an animated GIF.
 4. Click the GIF to add it.
-5. Click the GIF in the RTF EDitor, for editing options.
+5. Click the GIF in the RTF Editor, for editing options.

-Using the tools, you can add a clickable link, add an anchor name for the GIF, or remove it:
+Using the tools, you can add a clickable link, add an anchor name for the GIF, or remove the GIF:

 .. image:: rtf-animated-gif-tools.png